Early Childhood Education Admissions

 - 25 hours of volunteer and/or work experience in a licensed group full day or half day program and under the supervision of a certified Early Childhood Educator.

-- Attend an Applicant Readiness Interview with the ECE faculty.
+- It is expected all applicants will attend an Applicant Readiness Interview (Information Session) with the ECE faculty.

 Health and Safety Requirements